Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 ## Sensing

 Autoware supports Camera, LiDAR, IMU, and GPS as primary sensors.
-The following are examples of those that have been already verified through the field testing.
-Technically speaking, if not verified, almost all types of Camera, LiDAR, IMU, and GPS would be available in Autoware.
+The following are examples of those that have been already verified with Autoware through the field testing.
+Technically speaking, if not verified, almost all types of Camera, LiDAR, IMU, and GPS should be available for Autoware, as far as sensor driver software is provided.

 ### Camera